A General Theory of the Stochastic Linear Bandit and Its Applications: Numerical Simulations

 \paragraph{Scenario II.} Motivated by the more general linear bandit problem, each action is chosen uniformly at random on the sphere of radius 5 in $\IR^{120}$.

-Each policy $\Policy$ chooses an action $\ChosenArm_t^\Policy\in\Arm_t$ and receives the reward $\Reward(\ChosenArm_t^\Policy)=\Inner{\Param,\ChosenArm_t^\Policy}+\eps_t$ where $\eps_t$ is a sequence of i.i.d. standard normal random variables.
-We run each experiment for $T=10,000$ rounds and this procedure is repeated 50 times and the average regret of each policy (and error bars of width $2\times\text{SD}$ in each direction) are shown in \cref{fig:regret}.
-As it is clear from the plots, in Scenario I, TS is the best policy and SG has a very similar performance, while greedy performs very poorly.
+Each policy $\Policy$ chooses an action $\ChosenArm_t^\Policy\in\Arm_t$ and receives the reward $\Reward(\ChosenArm_t^\Policy)=\Inner{\Param,\ChosenArm_t^\Policy}+\eps_t$, where $\eps_t$ is a sequence of i.i.d. standard normal random variables.
+We run each experiment for $T=10,000$ rounds and repeat this procedure 50 times.
+The average regret of each policy (and error bars of width $2\times\text{SD}$ in each direction) is shown in \cref{fig:regret}.
+As is clear from the plots, in Scenario I, TS is the best policy and SG has a very similar performance, while greedy performs very poorly.
 But in Scenario II, greedy and SG achieve a substantially better performance compared to OFUL and TS.
-We also see that performance of SG is generally less dependent on the sieving rate $\alpha$.
+We also see that the performance of SG is generally less dependent on the sieving rate $\alpha$.
 Specifically, in Scenario II, all versions have the same performance as greedy.
 In Scenario I, while all versions outperform OFUL and greedy, $\alpha=0.5$ slightly outperforms the other two variants and nearly ties with TS.

-These results underscore that SG inherits beneficial properties of both greedy policy and OFUL.
-It performs similar to greedy when greedy works well, but does not prematurely drop potentially optimal arms which cause greedy to perform very poorly some times.
+These results underscore that SG inherits beneficial properties of both greedy and OFUL.
+It performs similar to greedy when greedy works well, but does not prematurely drop potentially optimal arms, which causes greedy to perform very poorly sometimes.